 Examples of claims against directors and officers

-A general liability policy may not cover you for the mismanagement of your company.
+Commercial general liability insurance policy may not cover you for the mismanagement of your company.
 Directors and officers insurance can help protect your company's leadership against a wide range of claims made against them, including:

 - Shareholder suits over company or stock performance.